;

 The Seed formula was developed by the Seed team in conjunction with scientists and doctors who are experts in the field of probiotics.
 Their Chief Scientist is Dr Gregor Reid, Ph.D., a world-renowned specialist in beneficial microbes.
 He serves as the Chair of the United Nations World Health Organization Expert Panel on Probiotics.
 And he led the group that authored the globally accepted definition of ‘probiotics’.
 Additionally, Seed has a Scientific Advisory Board, made up of male and female MDs and Ph.Ds.
 All of that to say, these are experts with serious backgrounds.

-If you really want to dive deep into probiotics and the science behind them, read more here.
+If you really want to dive deep into probiotics and the science behind them, read about Seed’s approach here.

 What Is A Synbiotic?